 I became fascinated by religion growing up in Kansas, my experience of the landscape strongly affected by the passion and religious beliefs of the people who live there.
-Religion became a formal focus of study while I was an undergraduate at Amherst College in Massachusetts alongside interests in Russian literature and American history.
-As an undergraduate I spent a year at SOAS in London where I was inspired by the varieties of religious life in the multicultural city.
+Religion became a formal focus of study while I was an undergraduate at Amherst College in Massachusetts, as an undergraduate I spent a year at SOAS in London where I was inspired by the varieties of religious life in the multicultural city.
 In order to explore living religion further, I enrolled in an MSc in Religion in Contemporary Society in the Sociology Department of the London School of Economics.
-I completed my PhD in the Faculty of History at the University of Cambridge where I collaborated with colleagues in the Faculty of Divinity and the interdisciplinary Centre for Research in the Arts, Social Sciences and Humanities (CRASSH).
-From 2002-2016, I worked for Professor Eileen Barker at Inform, a registered charity based at the LSE that researches and provides information on new and minority religions and spiritualities using social scientific methodology.
+I completed my PhD in the Faculty of History at the University of Cambridge looking at the popularsiation of yoga and ayurvedic medicine in Britain.

 I also have extensive experience in Sociology of Religion specializing in new and minority religious movements in contemporary Britain.
+From 2002-2016, I worked for Professor Eileen Barker at Inform, a registered charity based at the London School of Economics that researches and provides information on new and minority religions and spiritualities using social scientific methodology.
 I have a specialty in movements originating in, or inspired by South Asian religious beliefs and the overlaps between religious beliefs and health care practices.
 I also have a long-term interest in millenarianism and apocalyptic groups and conducted in-depth research at Inform concerning millennial expectations of 2012.